patrickjohncyh/fashion-clip/README.md

 `FashionCLIP` is a CLIP-like model fine-tuned for the fashion industry.
 We fine tune `CLIP` ([Radford et al., 2021](https://arxiv.org/abs/2103.00020])) on over 700K
-<image, text> pairs from an open source fashion catalog[^1].
+<image, text> pairs from the Farfetch dataset[^1].

-We evaluate FashionCLIP by applying it to open problems in industry such as retrieval, classificaiton, and fashion parsing.
-Our results demonstrate that fine-tuning helps capture domain-specific concepts and generalize them in zero-shot scenarios.
+We evaluate FashionCLIP by applying it to open problems in industry such as retrieval, classification and fashion parsing.
+Our results demonstrate that fine-tuning helps capture domain-specific concepts and generalizes them in zero-shot scenarios.
 We also supplement quantitative tests with qualitative analyses, and offer preliminary insights into how concepts grounded in a visual space unlocks linguistic generalization.
 Please see our [paper](https://arxiv.org/abs/2204.03972) for more details.

-In this repository, you will find an API for interacting with `FashionCLIP` and an interactive demo (coming soon!) show casing the capabilities of `FashionCLIP` built using [streamlit](https://streamlit.io/).
+In this repository, you will find an API for interacting with `FashionCLIP` and an interactive demo built using [streamlit](https://streamlit.io/) (coming soon!) which showcases the capabilities of `FashionCLIP`.

 [^1]: Pending official release.